-Tuesday night, we headed east to Weslaco to watch a movie at the Wes-Mer drive-in theatre.
+Tuesday night, we headed east to Weslaco to watch a movie at the Wes-Mer drive-in theater.
 My Grandfather owned the Wes-Mer back in the 1960s, and I once worked the ticket booth when I was about 12 years old.
-Most drive-in theatres in Texas and in the US have shut down, but I was happy to find this particular one back in business after being shut down for several years.
+Most drive-in theaters in Texas and in the US have shut down, but I was happy to find this particular one back in business after being shut down for several years.

 We bought popcorn and a soda from the concession stand.
 I asked to speak to the manager so that I may introduce myself and share some history.
 The manager was running the cash register and he introduced me to the popcorn girl - who turned out to be the owner's daughter.

 The visit to the Wes-Mer drive-in theater was both memorable and nostalgic.
 When we are in the area again, we will definitely pay them another visit.

 Wednesday morning, we stopped for bacon, eggs and coffee before continuing on our 45 minute drive to Estero Llano Grande State Park in Weslaco, Texas.
 As it turns out, the park is only a few miles from the Wes-Mer drive-in.